rutgersdh/caridischo/pages/faq.md

 ### I found a serious error in your data.
 Who do I talk to?

 If the error is truly serious, talk to Alex Gil.
 He takes full responsibility for the contents of this site and its mistakes and misfortunes.
+Examples of serious errors include misattributions in the "creator" or in the "open access" category.

 ### What goes good with Dominican rum?

 Ice.
-Maybe un poco de limón.
+Maybe un poquito de limón.